boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 ### Inverted Index Calculations

-So with the above I had a further think and decided I should try either an inverted index, a trie or bitsignatures.
-Before I quickly create some simple implementations of each to establish how they perform, lets get an estimate of how much storage each is going to require.
+So with the above I had a further think and decided I should try either an inverted index, a trie or bit signatures.
+Before I wrote any code, lets get an estimate of how much storage each is going to require.

 Inside searchcode there is about 300 million code files (as I write this).
-Ignoring duplicates gives around 200 million code files that we want to search, broken up by about 240 languages across 40 million repositories.
+Ignoring duplicates gives around 200 million code files that we want to search, broken up by about 240 languages across 40 million repositories (these numbers are always growing but work here).

 There is probably about 5kb of code in most of those files, with each having about 500 unique terms.
 This gives us about 1.5 TB of code, which is actually fairly close to what I can see on disk, although I do compress the content.
-However to be sure I wrote a simple program to loop through most of whats there to actually calculate this.
-Not as a true average, but a rolling average over every 10,000 files it was able to process.
+To verify this I wrote a simple program to loop through the data to calculate this.
 The average shows about 330 unique terms per document which is bearing up to my back of napkin calculations.
-I also had this work out ngrams for length of 3 to see how it would fare and it was about 4 times the results, so about 1320 ngrams per document.
+I also had this work out how many unique trigrams each document would have which was about 1320 ngrams per document.

-The nice thing about this number is that its not stupidly big.
-It should be possible to run this on a single machine, and frankly its possible to brute force it given a powerful enough machine.

 So given our rough numbers, we can work out roughly how large the indexes might need to be.
-Im going to ignore most of the overhead of the implementation and just use the known sizes.
+I'm going to ignore most of the overhead of the implementation and just use the known sizes for this.
 In other words im going to assume a map, slice or other data structure is free for these estimates although that is far from the case.

 For the inverted index we need in effect a large map of string to integer arrays, representing a word and which documents have it.
 Thats the bare minimum to work.
-Any index worth spit though is compressing the integer arrays somehow, either using Elias-Fano, just storing offsets or some other technique and using a skip list allowing you to step through it very quickly.
+Any advanced index is compressing the integer arrays somehow, such as Elias-Fano, and is using a skip list allowing you to step through it very quickly.
 If you don't do this you have problems when someone searches for a really common and a really rare term.

 So lets assume there is a "free" mapping of strings to integers somewhere allowing us to use a integer for the words.
 We don't have one but for the moment while working things out lets assume so.
 Lets also assume we have less than 4 billion terms (I think Bing/Google have something like 10 billion per shard but we are simplifying here) so we can use a 32 bit integer to save some space.
 However we do want to know what the count of each term is so lets add that too.